cchudzicki-ocw-testing/ids.333-fall-2021/content/pages/syllabus.md

 Vincent A. W. J. Marchau, Warren E. Walker, Pieter J. T. M. Bloemen, and Steven W. Popper, eds., “Engineering Options Analysis,” and “Engineering Options Analysis - Applications,” Chapters 6 and 11, in *Decision Making under Deep Uncertainty: from Theory to Practice.* Springer, 2019.
 ISBN: 9783030052522.

-## Software students should have
+## Software Students Should Have

-We expect students to have an up-to-date version of Excel ®.
+We expect students to have an up-to-date version of Excel.

 You might also want to use [@Risk](https://github.com/Risk).
 This user-friendly product simplifies production and presentation of results.
-To obtain the software:  you can get the [15-day free trial version](http://www.palisade.com/trials.asp) or pay $75 for a [student version](http://www.palisade.com/cart/products_EN.asp?cat=51&panel=0).
+To obtain the software, you can get the [15-day free trial version](http://www.palisade.com/trials.asp) or pay $75 for a [student version](http://www.palisade.com/cart/products_EN.asp?cat=51&panel=0).